With the advent of Picatinny rails, standardized ammunition calibers, and new plastic materials, the assault rifle has evolved beyond expectations.

 Like the majority of assault rifles today, flip sights are mandatory.
 It’s unknown if the MPAR is being marketed for export, but it’s available to US civilians as a sporting rifle.

-The existence of the Radon dates to 2007.
-But it first came to light at an arms show in 2012 when publicly displayed by its manufacturer.
-Based on its appearance, it adheres to the standards of the Adaptive Combat Rifle, the FN-SCAR, and the H&K G36.
+The existence of the rifle known as the MSBS dates to 2007.
+But the first viable models came to light at an arms show in 2012 when it was publicly displayed by its manufacturer.
+Although hyped as a next-generation infantry weapon, much of its appearance seems borrowed from the Bushmaster ACR.

-Judging by available pictures, however, the Radon is meant to be very modular, with all the usual tactical attachments, even alternating configurations like a bullpup CQB variant.
+Judging by available pictures, however, the Grot is meant to be a universal small arm with all the usual tactical attachments, even alternating configurations like a bullpup CQB variant.

 The MUR is a rare and generally mysterious small arm that came to the Internet’s attention several years ago.